camspiers/silverstripe-twig/README.md

 If you are not familiar with Twig, check out the [docs](http://twig.sensiolabs.org/).

+Create a folder called `twig` in your current theme.
+This is where twig will look for your templates.
+By default Twig expects your templates to be named with the `.twig` extension, but can be easily configured to look for others.

+The way SilverStripe twig decides which template to use is the same way SilverStripe selects `.ss` templates.

+It builds a ranked list of candidate templates based on the class name of the current controller or dataRecord and the action being called.
+Using the template list it selects the first template that it finds.

+For example, for page of PageType `Page`.
+If there is a `Page.twig` template in the twig folder it will use that.

 ###Configuration

 SilverStripe Twig uses a dependency injection container (an extension of `Pimple`) to allow configuration and DI for all objects used.